Wanggcong/SparseNeRF/FQA.md

 ### Q9: How to sample rays?
 Or where is the main differences from the RegNeRF repo?
 Please see the issue [link](https://github.com/Wanggcong/SparseNeRF/issues/12)

+### Q10: It seems that the loss is not related to the dpt depth?

+Please see the issue [link](https://github.com/Wanggcong/SparseNeRF/issues/24)